 § 90A-24.
 Operator qualifications and examination.

 The Board of Certification, with the advice and assistance of the Secretary of Environmental Quality shall establish minimum requirements of education, experience and knowledge for each grade of certification for water treatment facility operators, and shall establish procedures for receiving applications for certification, conducting examinations and making investigations of applicants as may be necessary and appropriate to the end that prompt and fair consideration be given every application and the water treatment facilities of the State may be adequately supervised by certified operators.
 (1969, c.
 1059, s.
 2; 1973, c.
 476, s.
 128; 1989, c.
 727, s.
 219(10); 1997-443, s.
 11A.27; 2015-241, s.
 14.30(v).)

 (a) The Board shall issue a certificate to an applicant who meets the requirements for certification and pays the required fee.
 The certificate shall state the grade of certification appropriate for the classification of water treatment facilities the applicant is qualified to operate.

-(b) Certificates may be issued, without examination, in a comparable grade to any person who holds a certificate in any state, territory or possession of the United States, if in the judgment of the Board of Certification the requirements for operators under which the person's certificate was issued do not conflict with the provisions of this Article, and are of a standard not lower than that specified under rules and regulations adopted under this Article.
+(b) The board shall issue a certificate, without examination, in a comparable grade to any person who holds a certificate in any state, territory or possession of the United States, if in the judgment of the Board of Certification the requirements for operators under which the person's certificate was issued are of a standard not lower than that specified under rules and regulations adopted under this Article.